maars-lab/ShinyApplication/README.md

 # ShinyApplication
-Peer-graded Assignment: Course Project: Shiny Application and Reproducible Pitch
+Peer-graded Assignment: Course project - Shiny Application and Reproducible Pitch

-For further information see instruction: ShinyApplicationInstruction.Rmd
+How to use the Shiny Application - instruction: ShinyApplicationInstruction.Rmd

+Presentation: